 Send them a thank you note

 If the interview goes well, you can even suggest your interest to interview for one of the offers they advertise (on their careers website, or on one of the major job boards in your country).

-Try to make a great impression on the employee, show them the value you can bring to their team, and wait for them to make the next move.
+Try to make a good impression on the employer, show them the value you can bring to their team, and wait for them to make the next move.
 Do not forget to send a thank you note, emphasizing your interest to discuss job opportunities in the company.

 Continue your preparation with Interview Penguin: